 The surname Bacci was first found in the city of Arezzo in the 11th century, where members of the Bacci family were respected as nobility in Arezzo, Pesaro, and San Marino.

-Important Dates for the Bacci family
+Early History of the Bacci family

 This web page shows only a small excerpt of our Bacci research.
 Another 31 words (2 lines of text) are included under the topic Early Bacci History in all our PDF Extended History products and printed products wherever possible.